Project: Texas Clean Energy Project (TCEP)

 On June 20, 2011, TCEP entered into a 25-year power purchase agreement with CPS Energy of San Antonio, Texas, to buy 200 MW of power from the TCEP Project.
 Summit and Blue Strategies LLC announced that Whiting Petroleum Corporation had signed a 15-year contract for the purchase of CO2.
 Whiting will be the largest customer purchasing 60 percent of the CO2 for the next 15 years.
 Summit has also secured a long-term contract for an unnamed company to purchase the 750,000 tons urea or fertilizer the plant will be capable of producing annually.
 TCEP will also be producing 930k tons/year of urea for fertilizer.

 The TCEP Project is to be located at one of the former FutureGen finalist sites – the 600-acre Penwell site – situated fifteen miles west of Odessa, Texas.
 The project will sell the estimated 3 million tons captured annually for EOR in the surrounding Permian Basin.
 In addition to the CO2 the project will also produce other valuable commercial products, including urea (for fertilizer), argon gas, sulfuric acid, and an inert non-leachable slag suited to cement making, road building, and roofing materials.
 There are nearby natural gas pipelines for start-up, backup and maintenance fuel.
-Construction is currently scheduled to begin on the project in the second half of 2011 upon completion of the FEED study.

 The IGCC facility will deploy Siemens commercial gasification and power block technologies, including Siemens combustion and steam turbine-generator sets.
 The facility will use water-gas shift and Rectisol® CO2 scrubber technology to capture about 90% of the CO2 produced from the 400 MW (gross) facility.
 In addition to the CO2, TCEP will capture 99% of sulfur dioxide, 90% of nitrogen oxide, and 99% of mercury.